-Note: 2018 includes write-offs of property taxes for some large oil & gas accounts that went insolvent.
-The County exhausted all reasonable efforts to collect funds on these accounts over the last three years including various legal proceedings.
+Note: 2021 includes write-offs of property taxes for some large oil & gas accounts that went insolvent.
+The County exhausted all reasonable efforts to collect funds on these accounts and had previously had some of these companies on property tax payment plan agreements.